ermiasgelaye/ETL-Project/README.md

 * We used a python transformation functions for data cleaning, joining, filtering, and aggregating.
 * Several columns removed
 * Duplicate rows was removed, and successfully managed.
-* We conducted Some aggregation to find totals for comparison in the datasets.
+* We conducted some aggregation to find totals for comparison in the datasets.

 ### Load
 * For our final production, we used a relational database called Postgresql, in a total of three tables, twelve columns created, and the data loaded successfully.